Hurricanes’ Bickell, fighting MS, to retire at end of season

 RALEIGH, N.C.
 (AP) — Carolina Hurricanes forward Bryan Bickell says he’s retiring after the season as he fights multiple sclerosis.

-Bickell told NHL.com before Saturday night’s game against St. Louis that he and his family decided these final two games would be his last.
-Carolina wraps up the season Sunday at Philadelphia.
+Bickell said following Saturday night’s 5-4 shootout loss to St. Louis that he and his family came to the decision “probably about 3-4 days ago.
+His final game comes Sunday night at Philadelphia.

+“My biggest thing was my health,” Bickell said.
+“I don’t want to take risks, and obviously I played hockey for my life, and it’s obviously tough to leave, but I’ve got a life after hockey and to be healthy, and watch my kids grow up will be important.”

 He was in the lineup for the game against the Blues, his third with the Hurricanes since rejoining them .